AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/promoting-an-interactive-webinar.md

 Within a few minutes of registration, the Webinar URL for the member gets populated in the Members Tab.
 If you're not able to locate the column for Webinar URL, make sure that column has been added to your view.
 This is a personalized URL for each registered member to be able to enter the webinar at scheduled time without requiring any authentication.
 Tokens exchanged internally take care of the authentication for the members.

-You can use tokens to include the Webinar URL to individual members in an email campaign to communicate that they've been registered in the event and to use the joining URL to enter the webinar at the scheduled time.
+You can use the `{{member.webinar url}}` [token](/help/marketo/product-docs/demand-generation/landing-pages/personalizing-landing-pages/tokens-overview.md){target="_blank"} to include the Webinar URL to individual members in an email campaign to communicate that they've been registered in the event and to use the joining URL to enter the webinar at the scheduled time.
 Calendar tokens can be used in the same email campaign to ensure that the webinar schedule can be added to the members' calendars.

 Links are available on the right side of the Overview tab in your Event Program to create a Landing Page as well as an email campaign.
 The rest of the promotions related to an event remain the same as partner webinars using the Launchpoint integration.